 Oftentimes, these decisions are made by warehousing staff who may not have the necessary depth of knowledge.
 As a result, companies may have less loss coverage than they think they do on shipments or may have more responsibilities related to taxes and duties at importation.

 Companies often expect to be able to secure local financing in a foreign market only to find out (a) it’s not available, or (b) it’s prohibitively expensive.
 Interest rates can be much higher in foreign markets than what companies would be used to in the United States.
 Moreover, sometimes loan agreements won’t allow companies to borrow against foreign receivables or foreign inventory.
 This puts organizations in a tight spot cash-wise.

-10. Planning once but failing to do ongoing reviews.What was once the right answer for operating an international business may no longer work given changes in the business or foreign laws.
+10. Planning once but failing to do ongoing reviews.What was once the right answer for operating an international business may no longer work given changes in the business, foreign laws, or U.S. policy changes.
 Also, failing to conduct appropriate surveillance on foreign operations and trusting local management without enough oversight can be risky and costly.

-It’s hard to believe it’s been 10 years since Plante Moran opened its first international office in Shanghai, China.
-Today we also have offices in Monterrey, Mexico, and Mumbai, India, due to client demand.
+It’s hard to believe it’s been almost 15 years since Plante Moran opened its first international office in Shanghai, China.
+Today we also have offices in Monterrey, Mexico, Mumbai, India, and Tokyo, Japan due to client demand.
 We’re proud to offer our counsel in these and myriad other countries as we steer companies away from common pitfalls and toward international success.